firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV.rst

 .. include:: TRACERV-HUMAN-READABLE-EXAMPLE
    :code: ini

-In this output, C0 represents instruction stream (or core/istream) zero.
+In this output, C0 represents instruction stream (or core) zero.
 The next field represents the address of the instruction committed that cycle and a valid bit, in hex, interpreted like so: